Too Much Money in Politics

 Before proposals, some background:

 During a Q&A at a local community college former Congressman Lee Hamilton made two points that stuck with me: (1) even if we assume money does not buy influence (Perhaps your representative is a saint, mine isn’t.) it certainly buys access – a level of access that the common citizen does not have – and (2) the pursuit of reelection donations starts immediately after election.
 It never stops.
 Constituent support, national interests, genuine committee research, budget priority determinations, negotiated compromise, all are secondary to posturing for reelection and the cultivation of donors.
-Within this political context the pursuit of power and retaining power and the pursuit of money look the same, like the pigs and the humans in Orwell’s Animal Farm.
+Within this political context pursuit and retaining power and the pursuit of money look the same, like the pigs and the humans in Orwell’s Animal Farm.

 Excerpt from Representative Israel of New York Won't Seek Re-election, NY Times, 6 January 2016:

 WASHINGTON — Representative Steve Israel, a New York Democrat who led political messaging for his party in the House, said Tuesday that he would not run for re-election, citing the unrelenting demands of fund-raising among the reasons behind his decision to retire.

 “I don’t think I can spend another day in another call room making another call begging for money,” Mr. Israel said in an interview in his congressional office.
 “I always knew the system was dysfunctional.
 Now it is beyond broken.”

 Votes are usually cast according to the voter’s party affiliation.
 Party affiliation is often determined by the party of the voter’s parents, socio-economic status, and character traits such as valuing loyalty above equal consideration of ideas, or, conversely, feeling each view deserves a hearing even at the cost of limited chaos.
 Progressives are somewhat justified in considering many conservatives as overly rigid as are the conservatives in considering many progressives as unorganized and dysfunctional.